Free Quote Pre Pay & SAVE

 Is Bite Back safe for dogs and cats?

-What products does Bite Back use?
+What ingredients does Bite Back use?

 Do you use bifenthrin, permethrin, or synthetic pyrethroids?